 - II.
-Contact the Communications Center for the assistance of the Crisis Negotiation Team (CNT) or Special Enforcement Detail (SED). - III.
-Unless directed by the facility commander, or a representative of the Office of the Sheriff, inmate hostage-taker(s) must not be set at liberty.
-To gain time and to establish interim communication with hostage-taker(s), the on-duty watch commander shall designate an appropriate spokesperson to initiate communication with the inmate hostage-taker(s) in an effort to secure the safety and/or release of hostages, and the capture or surrender of inmates who have seized hostages. - IV.
+Contact the Communications Center for the assistance of the Crisis Negotiation Team (CNT) and/or Special Enforcement Detail (SED). - III.
+Unless directed by the facility commander or a representative of the Office of the Sheriff, hostage-taker(s) who are incarcerated persons must not be set at liberty.
+To gain time and to establish interim communication with hostage-taker(s), the on-duty watch commander shall designate an appropriate spokesperson to initiate communication with the hostage-taker(s) in an effort to secure the safety and/or release of hostages, and the capture or surrender of the incarcerated person(s) who have seized hostages. - IV.
 The primary objective of a negotiator is to change the attitude of the hostage-taker(s) from hostility to trust.
 Time is on the side of the negotiator and is the principal tactic used in the negotiating process.
-During the negotiations, the negotiator should command the respect of all personnel involved, but should not portray himself as the ultimate decision-maker.
-The hostagetaker(s) should be made to understand that there is another authority over the negotiator.
-The technique will allow the negotiator to employ further delaying tactics. - V. When, and/or if, trained hostage negotiators are dispatched to the facility, they will be immediately briefed by the interim spokesperson that initiated communication with inmate hostage-taker(s).
-Any further negotiations with hostage-taker(s) will be conducted by those negotiators dispatched to the facility, unless otherwise directed by the scene commander.
+During the negotiations, the negotiator should command the respect of all personnel involved but should not portray themselves as the ultimate decision-maker.
+The hostage-taker(s) should be made to understand there is another authority over the negotiator.
+The technique will allow the negotiator to employ further delaying tactics. - V. If CNT negotiators are dispatched to the facility, they will be immediately briefed by a spokesperson designated by the incident commander.
+This individual will have a full understanding of the situation and provide a thorough synopsis to CNT personnel.
+If CNT personnel believe the individual who initiated communication with the hostage taker has established a good rapport and is maintaining control of the situation, CNT will assume a secondary, supportive role to assist.